Terreii/hoodie-plugin-store-crypto/README.md

 Changes the encryption password and salt.
 Then it will update all encrypted documents.

+All encrypted documents, that couldn't be decrypted, will not be updated!
+Their `_id` will be added to `notUpdated` array of the result object.

 Argument      | Type   | Description    | Required
 --------------|--------|----------------|---------
 `oldPassword` | String | The old password, that was used up until now | Yes